ddenley/Multi-Person-Quiz/README.md

 - use forms as active loops to listen to the users until all required slots (eventually yet to be defined) are filled
 - investigate on the possibility of another model, or specifying it more, since for the moment intent classification may occur.
 Futhermore, current model would have a lot of difficulties dealling with complex, especially hesitant, answers, such as "i think it is (answer1) ...
 Wait, actually i think it is rather (answer2)" or "you're wrong ...
 Oh, sorry, i actually think you're right".
-__NOTA BENE__ : Maybe we could have fewer intents like only give_answer, instead of concur/contest, and we could track the answers more specifically like :
+__PERSONAL THOUGHT__ : Maybe we could have fewer intents like only give_answer, instead of concur/contest, and we could track the answers more specifically like :
 (intent give answer) I don't think it is [Norway](entity: answer, role: deny), but rather [Sweden](entity: answer, role: final_answer).
 It could be easier then to track the final answer of an user and ignore the others.

 ## Launching